TiannanSha/ada-data-story/index.md

 ![](images/causal4.png)

-When the $\alpha$ is too big, the difference between the Treatment Group and Control Group will close to 0 and there is no gap between them.
-However when the $\alpha$ is too small, we the sample size of each group will be small, and we can only use a little part of the dataset.
+When the alpha is too big, the difference between the Treatment Group and Control Group will close to 0 and there is no gap between them.
+However when the alpha is too small, we the sample size of each group will be small, and we can only use a little part of the dataset.

 ![](images/causal3.png)

- After tuning the alpha,  we choose to let $\alpha=0.3$ and we can use $60\%$ of the samples.
+After tuning the alpha,  we choose to let alpha=0.3 and we can use 60% of the samples.

 What's more, from the density plot, we can see that the positive and negative samples has the similar distributions in each group.

-### Covariates
+### 3.4 Covariates

 Based on the Random Forest Model, we can select some features as covariates.
 Now let's show that these covariates are imbalanced in Treatment and Control Group, by using the t-test of the mean of two independent samples: